 }

-- Manual character analysis struggles with RFC 5322 rules like quoted local parts.
-To support these, you must code a complex state machine that is difficult to create and maintain correctly.
+- Manual character analysis struggles with complex RFC 5322 rules like quoted local parts.
+Without regex, you must hand-code a state machine that is difficult to write correctly and painful to maintain over time.

 Validate Emails with Abstract API